As Seen OnAward-Winng Representation

-Representing Northern Texas Clients from Offices in Fort Worth, Allen, Denton & Austin
+Representing Northern Texas Clients From Offices in Fort Worth, Allen, Denton, Waco & Austin

 The state of Texas takes spousal abuse and domestic violence seriously, handing down harsh sentences for violators of the law.
 These penalties can vary depending on the severity of the offense, but those convicted of spousal abuse often face large fines, extensive jail time, and a permanent mark on their record.
 If you have been accused of or arrested for spousal abuse, the best thing you can do for your case is to retain a knowledgeable criminal defense attorney.
 At Deandra Grant Law, our firm's founding lawyer has more than 25 years of legal experience.
 Our team is fiercely dedicated to protecting the rights of the criminally accused.
 No matter how complex your case may be, we are prepared to handle it skillfully and effectively.
 Our record of successful results proves we know how to build compelling defenses on our clients' behalf.

 Penalties for Spousal Abuse